benjamin-sylvanus/bitalino-python/README.md

 # bitalino-python
 Repo for keyboard and mouse control using a BITalino boards accelerometer and EMG sensors.
-The project uses the BITalino (r)evolution Python API .
+This project uses the BITalino (r)evolution Python API.